gregnz/stocks/NTNX.md

 #### Acropolis
 > Distributed storage fabric, Acropolis hypervisor, app mobility fabric.

-As far as I can figure, Acropolis is the software that makes all the Nutanix appliances talk to each other and perform their functions.
+Acropolis is the software that makes all the Nutanix appliances talk to each other and perform their functions.
 These functions include provision of the virtualisation/hypervisor functionality for the appliances (AHV - not sure how many installs actually use the Acropolis Hypervisor as opposed to other flavours), storage services (including caching, duplication and compression), networking capabilities for the appliances, backup and disaster recovery and I'm sure other stuff.

 It's the operating system for Nutanix.